On the sign recovery by LASSO, thresholded LASSO and thresholded Basis Pursuit Denoising: Numerical comparisons of sign estimators

 \subsection{Selection of the tuning parameter}

-As explained in \cite{AMP_knockoffs,wang}, a value of the optimal tuning parameter for the sign recovery by thresholded LASSO is substantially smaller than the optimal value of the tuning parameter for LASSO sign estimator.
-Specifically: \begin{itemize} \item For LASSO sign estimator, the tuning parameter has to be large enough so that it prevents the inclusion of false discoveries.
+As explained in \cite{AMP_knockoffs,wang}, a value of the optimal tuning parameter for sign recovery by thresholded LASSO is much smaller than the optimal value of the tuning parameter for LASSO sign estimator.
+Specifically: \begin{itemize} \item For the LASSO sign estimator, the tuning parameter must be large enough to prevent the inclusion of false detections.

-\item For thresholded LASSO sign estimator the tuning parameter needs to be selected so as to minimize the mean square error of the estimation of $\beta$.
-This tuning parameter does not need to be large, since the threshold will allow to correctly estimate at $0$ null-components of $\beta$.
+\item For the thresholded LASSO sign estimator, the tuning parameter should be chosen to achieve good separation between zero and non-zero elements of $\beta$.
+This requires good estimation rather than good selection properties.
+Here, the tuning parameter does not need to be large, as the threshold allows false detections to be eliminated.

 \end{itemize}